 Supporting this theory is the fact that Sabé doesn't appear elsewhere in Lucasfilm's new Star Wars canon.
 She's most notably absent in Leia, Princess of Alderaan, a novel by Claudia Gray that explored Leia's early days in the Senate and revealed how she first became involved with the Rebellion; Leia discovered some of her father's closest allies - and Sabé wasn't among them.
 Given opposing the Empire was a dangerous business, it looks as though Sabé didn't survive into Leia's teenage years.
 Just as Leia half-remembered, she died when the Princess was young.

-UPDATE: James Kahn, author of the Return of the Jedi novelization, reach out to provide added clarity to the backstory provided in his book:
+UPDATE: James Kahn, author of the Return of the Jedi novelization, reached out to provide added clarity to the backstory provided in his book:

 "The point raised here about Anakin - in Return of the Jedi - not knowing Padme was pregnant when he became Darth Vader, so the twins were later separated for their safety and taken to different planets and foster parents - that’s the last remnant of a backstory for Leia that I wrote in the first draft of ROTJ.
 In writing the novelization I’d felt Leia was getting short shrift somewhat, so I invented a whole elaborate backstory about the circumstances of her birth, and subsequent upbringing on Alderaan.
 It was the one thing I wrote that got cut, or I was told to lose when writing the second draft - because, unbeknownst to me, of course, George Lucas had his own ideas about her origin story.
 The nerve!
 I dutifully cut the section - but the reference cited here is apparently one leftover from that narrative that somehow got through.
 Guess I missed it, and so did the Lucasfilm people.
 And there you have it."